-Governors undertake the school's Induction programme.
-They may choose to complete face to face training for governors provided by Wiltshire Council.
-In addition, governors may choose to attend whole school safeguarding and child protection training.
+They may choose to complete face to face training for governors provided by Wiltshire Council via Right Choice and/or use the SSSCPD training platform the school uses.
+Governors are encouraged to attend whole school safeguarding and child protection training annually.